This review of DAME’s reusable tampon applicator – D – features gifted products.

 As someone who regularly relied on tampons for a comfortable and dry period, I am over the moon to find DAME.

-However, by discovering DAME, I can now not only (joyfully) start using tampons again, but know that by doing so I’m significantly reducing the number of disposable applicators being flushed into our oceans.
+However, by discovering DAME, I can now not only (joyfully) start using tampons again, but know that in doing so I’m significantly reducing the number of disposable applicators being flushed into our oceans.
 Sustainable and green, it’s also reassuring to know that this product is – I hope – much better for women’s health and our bodies’ most sensitive of areas.

 As a frequent traveller, the convenience of the D tampon applicator is also a big selling point.
-Normally, I have to stuff handfulls of tampons into my bag and hope I’ve got enough.
+Normally, I have to stuff handfuls of tampons into my bag and hope I’ve got enough.
 Now I can simply pop my applicator and enough (very small) organic tampons into my travel pouch and head out the door.

 Like any new product – particularly organic products – getting used to the D applicator and the DAME organic tampons takes time.
 But in the scheme of things?
 Reducing our plastic waste and ensuring that our oceans are free from soiled sanitary products is – my friends – a no brainer.